 AI and ML Infrastructure – Magpie is built on top of the Apache Spark framework and benefits from Spark's scalability and allow users to leverage all of the objects created in Magpie as dataframes/datasets within Spark.

 These capabilities are supported by a set of underlying services:

-Magpie is deployed in the cloud where a dedicated cluster is provisioned for your organization.
+Magpie is deployed in the cloud and a dedicated cluster or clusters are provisioned for your organization.
 This helps isolate your data and prevent other Magpie users from impacting your work.
 Magpie functionality is accessed through our web-based user interface, the Magpie Notebook.
 This allows you to import data, create analysis, build data pipelines, and share the results with teammates.
 More detailed on the Magpie Notebook interface can be found here – Using the Magpie Notebook.